Protiva-Bose/Hydro_Sense/README.md

 ### How can use this app - HyderoSense
 + Open HydroSense and add todays task as reminder in 'Todo list'
 + Observe realtime weather with more accurate prediction in 'Weather'
-+ Getting water level alert,farmers save guard in 'HydroAlert'
++ Getting water level alert,farmers save guard in 'HydroAlert' - (Still Working)
-+ Make a communication with the farmer experts,relatives and create a community also contact with audio & vieo call in 'Community'
++ Make a communication with the farmer experts,relatives and create a community also contact with audio & vieo call in 'Community' - (Still Working)
-+ Get help of any type questions in agriculture from 'Helping AI'
++ Get help of any type questions in agriculture from 'Helping AI' - (Still Working)
-+ Can post and buy by seraching products name in 'Marketplace'
++ Can post and buy by seraching products name in 'Marketplace' - (Still Working)
 + Can see our own profile and edit as own choice in 'Profile'
 + Get notification and make a secure setting system in 'Setting'
 + If there is any trouble and hard to undertand about app then learn clearly and make app user friendly in'Help & Support'